bellingcat/telegram-phone-number-checker/README.md

 You can expect the following possible responses:

 1. If available, you will receive the Telegram Username that is connected with this number.
-2. 'Response detected, but no user name returned by the API for the number: {phone_number}' This means that it looks like the number was used to create a Telegram account but the user did not choose a Telegram Username.
+2. 'Response detected, but no user name returned by the API for the number: {phone_number}'.
+This means that it looks like the number was used to create a Telegram account but the user did not choose a Telegram Username.
 It is optional to create a Username on Telegram.
 3. 'ERROR: there was no response for the phone number: {phone_number}': There can be several reasons for this response.
 Either the phone number has not been used to create a Telegram account.
 Or: The phone number is connected to a Telegram account but the user has restricted the option to find him/her via the phone number.
 Or: another error occurred.